-PEmicro's Multilink FX debug probe allows a Windows 7/8/10 PC access to the debug mode on the 683xx target device via JTAG/SWD protocols (where applicable).
-It also supports ARM Cortex-M devices from several manufacturers, in addition to support for NXP's Kinetis®, LPC, i.MX, ColdFire® V1/ColdFire+ V1, ColdFire V2-4, MPC55xx-57xx, DSC, HC(S)12(X), HCS08 and RS08 microcontrollers, and STMicroelectronics' SPC5.
+PEmicro's Multilink debug probes allow a Windows 7/8/10 PC access to the debug mode on the target device via JTAG/SWD protocols (where applicable).
+Multilink ACP supports ARM Cortex-M devices from several manufacturers..
+The Multilink Universal and Multilink FX debug probes also support ARM Cortex-M devices from several manufacturers, and in addition they support NXP's Kinetis[®], LPC, i.MX, ColdFire[®] V1/ColdFire+ V1, ColdFire V2-4, MPC55xx-57xx, DSC, HC(S)12(X), HCS08 and RS08 microcontrollers, and STMicroelectronics' SPC5.
+The Multilink FX also supports a few legacy NXP architectures.

-By using a Multilink FX debug probe, the user can take advantage of debug mode to halt normal processor execution and use a PC to control the processor.
+By using a Multilink debug probe, the user can take advantage of debug mode to halt normal processor execution and use a PC to control the processor.
 The user can then directly control the target's execution, read/write registers and memory values, debug code on the processor, and program internal or external FLASH memory devices.
+The

-The Multilink Universal enables you to debug, program, and test your code on your board.
+Multilink Universal enables you to debug, program, and test your code on your board.